 - Confirms readiness checklists are up-to-date

 - Arranges for snapshot of all servers to be taken

 - Communicates that all servers and applications in VA scope are frozen (i.e. absolutely no work should be done while VA is taking place)

 Week 1 - Hands-on VA testing by assessor

 - Infrastructure and application scans and manual tests take place

 Weeks 2 & 3

-- Analysis of testing results, preparation of the VA Report, delivery of VA Report to Requester and, if required, meeting held to go through results
+- Further scanning/testing (if required), analysis of testing results, preparation of the VA Report, delivery of VA Report to Requester and, if required, meeting held to go through results

 Remediation of all items as stated in the VA Report is the responsibility of the Requester and their project team.
 All remediation efforts must be documented by the Requester.